mandelsoft/spiff/README.md

 ### `<<: (( merge none ))`

 If the reference of an redirecting merge is set to the constant `none`, no merge is done at all.
+This expressions always yields the nil value.

 e.g.: for